-The best credit card overall is the Chase Freedom Unlimited® card because it has a $0 annual fee, a low introductory APR, and excellent rewards.
+The best credit card overall is the Chase Freedom Unlimited®.
+This card has a $0 annual fee, a low introductory APR, and excellent rewards.
 Overall, Chase Freedom Unlimited has a rating of 5/5 from WalletHub editors.

 - $0 annual fee